kmarcie/mkhud/README.md

 To-Do
 ---------

-Finish MVM hud

-Finish competitive menu and mvm menu

-Despite these, the hud is 100% usable, and there are no bugs AFAIK.

 Make symbols for report and mute

 Do what Wiethoofd did and make it so the HUD updates almost effortlessly using #base